leguims/PS4Macro.PES2018Lite/README.md

 - Skip all screen
 - Renew player/manager with GP money
 - Switch team every match (need 2 teams)
+- log into file time for starting and ending match

 ## Usage